acktreptow/live-music-locator/README.md

 # Live Music Locator Video Homepage

-I wanted to create a non-scrolling homepage that used video as its background, and music was the perfect medium to gain this experience.

-So welcome to Live Music Locator!
+Welcome to Live Music Locator!
 A fictional company that finds musical artists performing in your area.

 ## Technologies Used: